temporalio/documentation/docs/operations/application-development.md

 ### Run a Temporal Cluster

 Whenever we are developing Temporal Applications, we want to have a [Temporal Cluster](/docs/concepts/what-is-a-temporal-cluster) up and running.
-We can interact with a Cluster via [Temporal Client](/docs/concepts/what-is-a-temporal-sdk/#what-is-a-temporal-client) APIs and [tctl](/docs/tctl) commands.
+We can interact with a Cluster through [Temporal Client](/docs/concepts/what-is-a-temporal-sdk/#what-is-a-temporal-client) APIs and [tctl](/docs/tctl) commands.

 <!-- The fastest way to get a Temporal Cluster running locally for testing and development is to use Docker Compose. -->